 • Short report of completed coaching with one additional coachee or client

-• A 5000 word extended essay or piece of research on an aspect of coaching or the psychology of coaching
+• A 5000 word extended essay on an aspect of coaching or the psychology of coaching

 • Five book reviews for the Diploma in Coaching